-Banks will report to the Frauds Monitoring Cell, RBI, Department of Banking Supervision (DBS), Central Office, Mumbai and the respective Regional offices of the DBS, the details of fraud cases closed along with reasons for the closure where no further action was called for.
+Banks will report to the Fraud Monitoring Cell, RBI, Department of Banking Supervision (DBS), Central Office, Mumbai and the respective Regional offices of the DBS/FCMD, the details of fraud cases of Rs.
+1.00 lakh and above closed along with reasons for the closure after completing the process as given below..

-Fraud cases closed during the quarter are required to be reported in quarterly return FMR 3 and cross checked with relevant column in FMR-2 return before sending to RBI.
+Fraud cases closed during the quarter are required to be reported in quarterly return FMR- 3 and cross checked with relevant column in FMR-2 return before sending to RBI.

-Banks should report only such cases as closed where the actions as stated below are complete.
+Banks should report only such cases as closed where the actions as stated below are complete and prior approval is obtained from the respective Regional Offices of DBS/FCMD.

-- i.
-The fraud cases pending with CBI/Police/Court are finally disposed of. - ii.
+The fraud cases pending with CBI/Police/Court are finally disposed of.

+- ii.
 The examination of staff accountability has been completed - iii.
 The amount of fraud has been recovered or written off. - iv.
-Insurance claim wherever applicable has been settled. - The bank has reviewed the systems and procedures, identified the causative factors and plugged the lacunae and the fact of which has been certified by the appropriate authority (Board / Audit Committee of the Board) - vi.
+Insurance claim wherever applicable has been settled. - v.
+The bank has reviewed the systems and procedures, identified as the causative factors and plugged the lacunae and the fact of which has been certified by the appropriate authority (Board / Audit Committee of the Board)

 Banks should also pursue vigorously with CBI for final disposal of pending fraud cases especially where the banks have completed staff side action.
-Similarly, banks may vigorously follow up with the police authorities and/or court for final disposal of fraud cases and / or court for final disposal of fraud cases.
+Similarly, banks may vigorously follow up with the police authorities and/or court for final disposal of fraud cases.